-The Blackfoot River streamflow chart at the right says it all.
+Blackfoot River streamflows continue a downward trend 3 decline and chart at the right says it all.
 Flows remains at 1/3 the normal level with this trend predicted to continue throughout the summer.
-We are much closer to the historic low flow (1,000 cfs - 1977) than the historic high (16,900 cfs - 1899).
-Irrigators from California to Korea heard the same news this week.
+We are much closer to the historic low flow of 803 cfs - 1977) than the historic high (12,500 cfs - 1899).

 Water Supply Forecasts are available on the website: http://blackfootchallenge.org/Articles/?p=1589).